 The thermostat is miscalibrated

 If your furnace stays on for long enough to start to warm the house but shuts down before it reaches your desired comfort level, the issue may be a miscalibrated thermostat.
 When the thermostat senses the wrong temperature indoors, it will shut off the furnace too early.
 Professionals can easily recalibrate the thermostat to remedy this.
+Cold spots in your home may also indicate thermostat or airflow issues.

 The flame sensor is dirty

 The flame sensor detects if the burners in the furnace have ignited.
 If the burners fail to ignite, the flame sensor will automatically shut off gas flow to the burners as a safety precaution; this stops unburned gas from flooding the combustion chamber.
 If the flame sensor becomes dirty, it may start to shut the gas off even if the flames ignite.
 Technicians can clean the sensor or replace it.
+You can learn more about this common issue in our article, this sensor could be making your heater appear broken.

 Gas flow issues

 The burners may not be receiving enough natural gas to continue to burn.
 This can be due to stuck valves or blockage in the gas lines, or potentially even leaks.
 As with anything connected to the gas lines, you want professionals only to work on this.
 Shut off the furnace and call for assistance.
+In some cases, rare furnace repair issues can be difficult to detect until they cause shutdowns.

 Faulty control board